 This was by far the best overview of the 3 act story structure I’ve come across.
 It’s essentially a chapter-by-chapter outline of a story.
 It breaks the story down into the perfect-sized pieces that provides the right amount of guidance to prompt ideas, while also giving you the space to do with it whatever you like.

-It was hard for me to follow along without having something stationary to refer to, so you can find the PDF summary for it below.
+It was hard for me to follow along without having something stationary to refer to, so you can find the PDF summary of the 3 act structure/27 chapter method below.
 If you’re looking for a Scrivener alternative that allows you to write on the go (including on your phone), a Notion template can also be found below.

 Original